-Vlad Hristev is currently working on his top-down shooter Supersolar, and he kindly shared the details of it: lots of awesome animation, spaceships, and drones made with 3dsMax and UE4.
+Vlad Hristev is currently working on his top-down shooter Supersolar: lots of awesome animation, spaceships, and drones made with 3dsMax and UE4.

 My name is Vlad Hristev, I’m from Bucharest, Romania and I’m a senior environment 3D artist.
 I’ve been working here at AMC Pixel Factory in the game art outsourcing for the past 4 years.
 Right now I’m a stay-at-home dad.
 I work mostly on environment sets, vehicles, and props.
 Notable games I contributed to at AMC include titles like Call of Duty: Black Ops 3 and Atlas Reactor.
 I wanted to work as an artist on games since high school.
 With limited education options in my country, I chose architecture and finished an MA in Industrial Design in 2012.
 Supersolar is a side project, where I tackled all art and design aspects and outsourced programming.